 'Preservation through Education'

-At Hatch Show Print we offer five different internship sessions throughout the calendar year.
-The sessions range from a brief 2-week session, geared toward working professionals interested in a taste of letterpress printing, to 6 and 8 week sessions, that will give participants a hands on, in-depth look into a production letterpress print shop.
+At Hatch Show Print we offer four different paid internship sessions throughout the calendar year, 6 or 8 weeks in length that will give participants a hands-on, in-depth look into a production letterpress design and print shop.
+We also offer a brief 2-week unpaid professional development program, geared toward working professionals interested in a taste of letterpress printing.
 We are able to accept up to four interns per session.
 These positions are open to both students and non-students.

 In each internship session, participants are taught the process of traditional letterpress printing from the ground up.
 Letterpress printing experience is not required.
 Interns begin by learning about the wood and metal type in our collection through redistributing type from completed poster jobs.
 Moving forward, instruction turns to the basics of typesetting, letterpress poster design, and the printing process.
 Interns have the unique opportunity to work with our extensive collection of type and imagery to design and print custom letterpress posters for real clients.
 Interns are an integral part of our shop.
 The internship is first and foremost an educational opportunity.
 Completing an internship at Hatch Show Print does not lead to full-time employment.